 But if ratings have anything to say about it, the show, currently in its second season, has become a bit more than just a guilty pleasure.
 It has become a window into our culture, painting an unforgiving picture of America.
 The show's characters are as vivid and as real as people you'd meet on the street.
 Choose an outcast, any outcast, and you'll find them: the gays, the alcoholics, the lonely, the divorced, the sex-addicted, the murderous, the not-so-bright.
 In short, the fictional Bon Temps, Louisiana, where True Blood takes place, is chock-full of the sort of people Jesus would've hung out with had He come down a few centuries later.
 And it holds nothing back: although highly entertaining, each episode is usually peppered through with graphic scenes of violence, sex, salty language and the creepy darkness of the vampire underworld.
 Oh, and, um, blood.

-But the parts that made me most wary about the show didn't have to do with any of those things.
-They had to do with religion.
-When the storyline began to explore the fictional "Fellowship of the Sun" church, a non-denominational congregation focused on the annihilation of vampires, I instantly groaned."Here it comes," I cringed, "The same old boring, hurtful Hollywood caricatures lampooning all Christians as crazy, buttoned-up loons with a hatred of all things not like them."
+"Here it comes," I cringed, "The same old boring, hurtful Hollywood caricatures lampooning all Christians as crazy, buttoned-up loons with a hatred of all things not like them."

 And to some extent, the show played into it: most of the second season followed one of the main characters, Jason Stackhouse, as he joined the Fellowship of the Sun; and the viewer was met with the stereotypical, zealous young pastor and his beautiful perfect-package wife.
 They were wealthy, vain, and through their blinding-white, smiling teeth parroted the same black-or-white thinking many American churches embrace: either you're for us, or against us.
 No mercy unless you conform to our standards; otherwise, pack a mighty fine sunscreen in your casket, because it's Hell for you for the rest of eternity.
 In their eyes, and the eyes of the congregation, there was no room for compassion, no room for understanding.
 It was their way—which they were so certain was God's way—or the highway.
 If you weren't perfect, the church was not for you.